Modeling Task-Based Authorization for Agents

 }

 The expiration condition grants access for a fixed duration from the grant time.
-The turn_count condition grants access for a fixed number of agent turns.
+The max_call_count condition limits how many times the tool can be called.
 When writing the tuple, you provide the condition parameters:

 tuples: